alanphys/BeamSchemeV1/readme.txt

 5) Validation
 BeamScheme features extensive internal and external validation against commercial and open source software.
 Please see the unit tests directory for more information.

-6)Notes on using 2D Array files
+6) Notes on using 2D Array files
 For correct field sizes the detector plane of the 2D array must be at 100cm SSD.

 There will be small differences between the flatness and symmetry reported by BeamScheme and your 2D Array.
 This is due to differences in the algorithms.
 The differences should not be more than 0.05%.